 In 2015, more than 385,000 traffic accidents – over a thousand crashes a day – were reported in the state of Georgia, according to the Governor’s Office of Highway Safety.
 More than 19,000 people sustained serious injuries in those crashes, and more than 1,400 sustained fatal injuries.

-With those disconcerting numbers in mind, you need to know what recourse you have if you or someone you love is injured by a negligent driver in this state.
+With those disconcerting numbers in mind, you need to know what recourse you have if you or someone you love is injured by a negligent driver in this state and how an Atlanta car accident attorney can help.

 If you are injured in a traffic accident in Georgia because another driver was negligent, you are entitled under the law to complete compensation for all of your accident-related medical expenses, lost income and lost earning capacity, and more.